-After working with options, you need to install any removed parts, replace the computer cover, and reconnect any cables, including telephone lines and power cords.
+After working with options, you need to install any removed parts, replace the cover, and reconnect any cables, including telephone lines and power cords.
 Also, depending on the option that is installed, you might need to confirm the updated information in the Setup Utility program.

-To replace the computer cover and connect cables to your computer:
+To replace the cover and connect cables to your computer:

 - 1. Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer. - 2.
-Lower the drive bay assembly. - 3.
-Clear any cables that might impede the replacement of the computer cover.

-4. Position the cover over the chassis and pivot it down over the computer until it snaps into place.
+Clear any cables that might impede the replacement of the cover. - 3.
+Position the cover on the chassis so that the rail guides on the bottom of the cover engage the rails and push the cover closed until it latches.

-- 5. Reconnect the external cables and power cords to the computer.
+- 4. Install any cover locking devices such as a cable lock or padlock as necessary. - 5.
+Reconnect the external cables and power cords to the computer.
 See "Installing external options" on page 6. - 6.
-To update the configuration, see Chapter 2, "Using the Setup Utility program," on page 25.
+To update the configuration, see Chapter 2, "Using the Setup Utility program," on page 27.